minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 = Econometric Models

-In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the
+// give information about why remove some variables -> LPM control -> FEs In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for the